Joseph Bell: Inspiration of Sherlock Holmes

-Arthur Conan Doyle met Bell in 1877, and served as his clerk at the Edinburgh Royal Infirmary.
-Doyle later went on to write a series of popular stories featuring the fictional character Sherlock Holmes, who Doyle stated was loosely based on Bell and his observant ways.
-Bell was aware of this inspiration.
 According to Irving Wallace (in an essay originally in his book The Fabulous Originals but later republished and updated in his collection The Sunday Gentleman), Bell was involved in several police investigations, mostly in Scotland, such as the Ardlamont mystery of 1893, usually with forensic expert Professor Henry Littlejohn.
-Bell also gave his analysis of the Ripper murders to Scotland Yard.
+During the Jack the Ripper murders, Scotland Yard reached out to several prominent forensic experts to help their investigation, among them Bell and Littlejohn.